-The secret to tracking how well your cystine-depleting therapy (CDT) is working is regular cystine level testing.
+The secret to tracking how well cystine-depleting therapy (CDT) is working is regular cystine level testing.

-Tracking cystine levels over time helps you and your doctor know how well your CDT is working.
-Knowing your cystine level will help your doctor decide if your dose needs to be adjusted.
-Having the correct dose is the only way to help delay or limit damage to your body.
+Tracking cystine levels over time helps people and their doctors know how well CDT is working.
+Knowing a person’s cystine level will help a doctor decide if a dose needs to be adjusted.
+Having the correct dose is the only way to help delay or limit damage to the body.

 There are two types of cystine level tests.
-They measure your cystine levels differently.
+They measure cystine levels differently.

 |Type of WBC cystine level tests||Mixed leukocytes test||Granulocytes test|

 |Target cystine level range||Below 1.0 nmol ½ cystine/mg protein||Below 1.9 nmol ½ cystine/mg protein|

 |Testing institution||Baylor Genetics||University of California San Diego (UCSD)|

 |When to get the test||The doctor will order WBC cystine level testing at the same point in the CDT dosing schedule.|

 It's important to work with a doctor to decide which cystine level test is right for you.
 Always know which test is being taken: Results mean different things with different tests.
 The same test should be taken each time to help compare test results over time.